 MEWPs will be classified as Groups A and B and Types 1, 2, or 3.
-Group A will refer to work platforms directly over the equipment’s chassis, meaning they go up and down and are limited to vertical motion.
-Group B will refer to work platforms that do not always stay over the chassis during operation.
+Group A will refer to work platforms directly over the equipment’s chassis, meaning they go up and down and are limited to vertical motion, such as scissor lifts.
+Group B will refer to work platforms that do not always stay over the chassis during operation, such as telescoping aerial platforms.
 Type is determined by how MEWPs are driven to, from, and around job sites.

 Along with new terminology, the standards also include changes to the equipment itself.
 The most prominent addition: load-sensing technology, also known as an overload system or load sense system.
 Load sensing assesses the weight of operators and equipment in the work platform, and will only allow machine operation if the total load stays within the MEWP’s rated capacity.
 The machine will disable functionality if it exceeds it.

 “Platform capacity is calculated by the number and weight of people in the basket,” says Chad Hislop, Genie’s director of product management.

 “It also includes tools like welding equipment, hammers, buckets, etc., and materials such as pipes, panels, signage, and windows.”